dfelinto/blender-manual/manual/modeling/meshes/tools/knife.rst

 Surrounding red squares mean that there is a cut already in that position, so no additional vertex will be created (besides the first one).

-If multiple objects are selected before entering Edit mode, then knife cuts will affect all of those objects.
+If multiple objects are selected before entering Edit Mode, then knife cuts will affect all of those objects.

 .. list-table::